A-souza96/A-souza96/README.md

 My professional objective is to share experiences and knowledge in order to contribute to results through my skills and constantly learn from my daily work.

 - 🔭 Here you gonna find some codes in Java and Javascript
-- 🌱 I'm currently studying golang.
+- 🌱 I'm currently studying React Native, ReactJs.